kenozordi/selar-dev-test/README.md

 Please check the official laravel installation guide for server requirements and installation before you start.
 [Laravel Documentation](https://laravel.com/docs/7.x)

-The FFMpeg library is used in the app for video conversions, I have already included the necessary executables ( ffmpeg and ffprobe) for MacOS, if you are using another OS, download the libraries from this [link](https://ffmpeg.org/download.html) and replace the library executable in the root of your project.
+The FFMpeg library is used in the app for video conversions, download the library from this [link](https://ffmpeg.org/download.html) and paste the library executable in the root of your project.

 **TL;DR command list**